How to plan your wedding photography timeline (part 1)

 Your wedding photography timeline is not set in stone

 It is important to remember that nothing is set in stone on your wedding day and things often run overtime.
-To avoid getting stressed over time always try and allow extra in case things do run over.
+So to avoid getting stressed over time always try and allow extra in case things do run over.
 And remember things can be moved around.
 Your photographer should be flexible enough to allow this as long as they know what is happening beforehand.